Trump To Unveil Long-Awaited $1.5 Trillion Infrastructure Plan

 A program that would flip funding burden

-Administration officials say the president's plan addresses the funding shortfall by committing $200 million in federal funding over 10 years to stimulate state and local spending and private investment.
+Administration officials say the president's plan addresses the funding shortfall by committing $200 billion in federal funding over 10 years to stimulate state and local spending and private investment.
 Half of the funding, $100 billion, will be used as incentives to entice cities, counties and states to raise at least 80 percent of the infrastructure costs themselves.

 So, for example, if a state has a project or need identified and can come up with 80 or 90 percent of the funding for it through increased state or local taxes, like the gas tax, or with user fees like tolls, then under this plan, the federal government would kick in the rest.